nicolaskruchten/pivottable/ReadMe.md

 Once that's done, you can point your browser to `tests/index.html` to run the [Jasmine](http://jasmine.github.io/) test suite.
 You can view the [current test results here](http://nicolas.kruchten.com/pivottable/tests).

+The easiest way to modify the code and work with the examples is to leave a `node_modules/gulp/bin/gulp.js watch serve` command running, which will automatically compile the CoffeeScript files when they are modified and will also run a local web server you can connect to to run the tests and examples.

 ## How can I contribute?

 Pull requests are welcome!
 Here are some [Contribution Guidelines](https://github.com/nicolaskruchten/pivottable/blob/master/CONTRIBUTING.md).